jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by feeding_v2.md

 - Seed concentrated RNAi strains onto RNAi plates.
   - Need to seed only 1 mL of each strain onto an RNAi plate.
     - Can make 5 query plates, and 1 control plate.
 - Can use plates immediatly or let dry and then store at 4C for 1 month.

+**ALTERNATIVE APPROACH:**
+- Grow up RNAi strain(s) in 10 mL of liquid culture (LB supplemented with 50 or 100 ug/mL Carb) overnight at 37C and shaking.
+- Next day (no more than 18 hrs after innoculation), dilute the overnight culture(s) by adding 40 mL of fresh LB supplemented with 50 or 100 ug/mL Carb and grow at 37C for 3 more hours.
+- Then, induce dsRNA transcription by adding IPTG to culture(s) to a final concentration of 1 mM.
+Put back in incubator for another 3 hours.
+- 3 hours after dsRNA induction, plate RNAi strain(s) onto RNAi plates.
+- Can use immediatly or let dry overnight.
+  - Store plates up to 2 weeks at 4C!

 ### PROTOCOL:

 <ins> Worm growth and embryo harvest
-  - Grow __________ worms on OP50 plates until they are gravid.
+  - Grow ____________ worms on OP50 plates until they are gravid.
     - Need 1 large plate for each RNAi strain, including controls, so at least a total of 3 large plates (RNAi of interest, POP-1 positive control, L4440 negative control).
   - Embryo prep worms
-    - If the RNAi strain is larvel lethal, then let embryos hatch overnight in M9 and seed onto OP50 plates until they reach the L4 stage.
+    - If the RNAi strain is larvel lethal, then let embryos hatch overnight in M9 and seed onto OP50 plates until they reach the L3 stage.
+Then wash worms 2 times with M9 and seed onto RNAi plates of interest for about 48 hrs (enough time to develop and lay eggs).
-      - Alternatively, could just grow in liquid OP50 (waste less plates).
+      - Alternatively, could just grow in liquid OP50 (waste less plates) until the L3 stage.
     - If the RNAi strain is not larvel letahl, then seed embryos directly onto RNAi plates.

-2. Grow and Induce _E. coli_

-<ins> DAY 1 <ins>

-- Inoculate 5 mL of liquid LB Carb [100 ug/mL] with each _E. coli_ strain.
-Repeat for all strains needed, including controls.
-- Grow overnight at 37 C, shaking (200 RPM).

-<ins> DAY 2 <ins>

-- No more than 18 hr after initial _E. coli_ inoculation dilute overnight cultures.
-Add 40 uL of each overnight culture into 6 mL fresh LB Carb [100 ug/mL].
-- Grow shaking at 37C for 3 hours.
+- Harvest RNAi treated worms at desired stage for downstream analysis.
-- Induce dsRNA transcription by adding IPTG to 1 mM final concentration to each culture.
-- Organize 6 cm RNAi plates by labeling them.
-- Add IPTG to 1 mM final concentration per plate (use calculation above).
-- 3 hours after _E. coli_ induction, plate 500 ul of each culture on a 6 cm RNAi plate.
-- Let plates dry overnight at room temp.

-<ins> DAY 3 <ins>

-\*Store plates up to 2 weeks at 4 C or use immediately in step 3.

-3. Move worms onto _E. coli_ seeded plates

-<ins> DAY 3 or LATER <ins>

-- Move 1 – 2 worms onto an _E. coli_ seeded plate.
-L4 worms can be used or very young adult worms.
-- This step can be optimized in a variety of ways.
-N2 worms or RNAi sensitive worms can be used.
-The age of the worm can be optimized for each transcript.
-Just try to stay consistent with the age of each worm added within a given experiment.
-- Allow worms to grow on plates for 24 hours at 20 C.

-4. Capture laid eggs

-<ins> DAY 4 <ins>

-- 24 hours after first _E. coli_ exposure, obtain freshly laid eggs by moving worms to a new _E. coli_\-seeded plate (of the same dsRNA expression).
-This is called the “24 hr.
-Capture Plate”.
-- Let the worms lay on the capture plate for 2 hrs – 24 hours depending on their egg-laying rate.
-Try to capture at least 50 eggs.
-- Move worms to a new plate (of the same dsRNA type) and return to 20 C. Count the eggs on the capture plate.

-5. Measure embryonic viability.

-<ins> DAY 5 <ins>

-- 24 hours after the adult worms were moved off of the capture plate, count the # embryos and # hatched worms.
-- Compare the total numbers with the number embryos counted the day before.
-- If there are discrepancies, look for dead worms on the lip of the plate and try to count those.
-- If counting is challenging, count each plate twice.
-- Tabulate numbers both 1) by hand in the lab notebook and 2) in excel spreadsheet form.
-- Calculate the % viability and % lethality for each strain.

-<ins> 48 – hour time point <ins>

-- In addition, a 48 hour time point is often useful.
-Start another capture plate for 48 hours after first _E. coli_ exposure and repeat the embryonic viability calculation.

 ### REFERENCES: